 Change filter indicator lights alert the need for cleaning or changing the filter.

 Heat Sentry™ or a heat sensor will automatically adjust the blower to high speed when the range hood detects excessive heat.

 Lighting is included in most hoods, with options that include incandescent, fluorescent, halogen or LED (light-emitting diode) bulbs.
 Your range hood may have one to four lights to illuminate your cooking area.
 Hoods with a low light level setting are great for nighttime operation.

-There are now several ENERGY STAR® qualified range hoods available in the undercabinets, chimney, pro hood and insert.
-Shop range hoods at Lowe's.
+There are now several ENERGY STAR® qualified range hoods available in the undercabinet, chimney, pro and insert hood styles.